nasa/SROMPy/docs/example.rst

   state0 = [0., 0.]
   time_step = 0.01
   model = SpringMassModel(m, state0=state0, time_step=time_step)

+The source code for the spring mass model can be found in the SROMPy repository as well: ``SROMPy/examples/spring_mass/spring_mass_model.py``

 A reference solution using Monte Carlo simulation is now generated for comparison later on.
 This is done by sampling the random spring stiffness, evaluating the model for each sample, and then using the SROMPy ``SampleRandomVector`` class to represent the Monte Carlo solution for maximum displacement: